The Prodigy From Brunswick: An Introduction To Karl Friedrich Gauss

 S (n, k) = [(k + n) × (k − n + 1)] / 2

-When starting at n=1, it simplifies to:
+When starting at n = 1, it simplifies to:

 S = [n × (n + 1)] / 2

-Educational Foundations
+Educational Foundations and Influences

 Early Mentors and Guidance

-The Influence of the Enlightenment
+The Enlightenment Influence

 Foundations in Number Theory